-AUM for our Investment Management business of \$13.6 billion at June 30, 2013 increased from \$12.1 billion at December 31, 2012.
+AUM for our Investment Management business of \$14.6 billion at June 30, 2014 increased from \$13.6 billion at December 31, 2013.
 The amounts of AUM presented in the table below reflect the assets for which we charge a management fee.
-These assets reflect the fair value of assets managed on behalf of Institutional Asset Management and Wealth Management clients, and the amount of either invested or committed capital to the Private Equity funds.
+These assets reflect the fair value of assets managed on behalf of Institutional Asset Management and Wealth Management clients, and the amount of either the invested or committed capital of the Private Equity funds.
 As defined in ASC 820, valuations performed for Level I investments are based on quoted prices obtained from active markets generated by third parties and Level II investments are valued through the use of models based on either direct or indirect observable inputs in the use of models or other valuation methodologies performed by third parties to determine fair value.
 For both the Level I and Level II investments, we obtain both active quotes from nationally recognized exchanges and third-party pricing services to determine market or fair value quotes, respectively.
-Wealth Management maintained 69% and 60% of Level I investments as of June 30, 2013 and December 31, 2012, respectively, and Institutional Asset Management maintained 90% and 89% of Level I investments and 10% and 11% of Level II investments as of June 30, 2013 and December 31, 2012, respectively.
-As noted above, Private Equity AUM is not presented at fair market value, but reported at either invested or committed capital in line with fee arrangements.
-Private Equity assets represent primarily Level III investments.
-The following table summarizes AUM activity for the six months ended June 30, 2013:
+Wealth Management maintained 64% and 63% of Level I investments and 36% and 37% of Level II investments as of June 30, 2014 and December 31, 2013, respectively, and Institutional Asset Management maintained 90% and 91% of Level I investments and 10% and 9% of Level II investments as of June 30, 2014 and December 31, 2013, respectively.
+As noted above, Private Equity AUM is not presented at fair value, but reported at either invested or committed capital in line with fee arrangements.